-Quality improvement plans are developed by the Assurance Leader and are reviewed by the PPD to help ensure the appropriateness of the actions designed.
+Quality improvement plans are developed by the Assurance Leader and are reviewed by Country PPD and Cluster SQM Oversight Committee to help ensure the appropriateness of the actions designed.

 Infrastructure supporting quality

 Infrastructure supporting quality

 Strategy

 NextWave is the EY global strategy and ambition to deliver long-term value to clients, people and society.
 It has put EY in a strong position to adapt and innovate, while the EY purpose of Building a better working world continues to inspire EY people to use EY knowledge, skills and experiences to support the communities in which they live and work.
 The insights and quality services EY member firms deliver help enhance trust in business and the capital markets in support of sustainable, long-term value creation.